MikeKamau/Slashdot-Scraper/README.md

 RUNNING THE CRAWLER
 ====================
-Once you cloned the repository onto your machine, run the following command to run the crawler:
+Once you've cloned the repository onto your machine, change directory into the Slashdot-Scraper directory and run the "scrapy crawl easy" command.

+#Commands
+cd Slashdot-Scraper
 scrapy crawl easy